 Once the coffee was tamped, we could gently peel off the clingfilm, leaving a perfectly tamped, wet puck.

 With this problem solved, we started pulling shots, and almost immediately realised that wet tamping was not going to work the way we had hoped.
-The shots actually flew through the machine, no issue how finely ground the coffee was.
-We were creating the espressos using a well-aligned EK43, with the burrs touching, and still getting incredibly quick shot times.
+The shots literally flew through the machine, no issue how finely ground the coffee was.
+We were creating the espressos utilizing a well-aligned EK43, with the burrs touching, and still getting incredibly quick shot times.

 Inside the Puck